-S-scale sits in about the middle of all the other popular model railroading scales.
+S-scale sits at about the middle of all the other popular model railroading scales.
 It is 25% smaller than the next larger O-scale (1:48), and it is 36% larger than the next smaller HO-scale (1:87).
 It is exactly two and a half times bigger than N-scale (1:160).
-S-scale is half the size of the original Gauge-1 scale (1:32), however garden scales have various ratios all using the same 45mm-wide track.
+S-scale is half the size of the original Gauge-1 scale (1:32) (garden scales have various ratios all using the same 45mm-wide track).

 S-scale has its roots in the American Flyer brand.
 Before World War II, A.C.
 Gilbert bought the American Flyer product line, and made trains that could operate on the Lionel O-scale track.
 The equipment was made to 1:64 scale, but the wheels and trucks were gauged to the wider O-scale standard.
 After WWII, to be able to better compete with rival Lionel, A.C.
 Gilbert developed the more prototypical-looking two-rail system, and spaced the rail gauge to that of S-scale.
 Lionel, in its O-scale track, uses a third rail down the center of the track, since it primarily used AC power for the engines.
 A.C.
 Gilbert won the battle of which of the two had the most realistic-looking track.

 There are four distinct groups within the S-scale community, namely "American Flyer" (typically abbreviated as "A.F." or "AF", sometimes also called "tin plate" especially when referring to pre-war items), "hi-rail", "scale" (usually referring to standard-gauge track), and "narrow-gauge".
-We all model in S-scale, 1:64, but with some slightly different flavors.
+All model in S-scale, or the 1:64 ratio, but with some slightly different flavors.
 Because of the American Flyer roots, there are a lot of people who still have and perhaps operate original A.C.
 Gilbert American Flyer products.
 Lionel now owns the American Flyer brand name, and they continue to manufacture products under that name.
 These are compatible with the older A.C.
 Gilbert A.F. products.
 "Scale" modeling covers both standard-gauge and narrow-gauge.
 This is similar to the popular HO-scale.
 Models have finer details and are more delicate.

-As a side note, lest you think these are issues unique to S-scale only, N-scale used Rapido couplers that are incompatible with the Micro-Trains or Kadee-style couplers, as well as deep-flanged wheels; HO-scale used to have the old horn-hook couplers that are also incompatible with Kadee-style couplers; O-scale is very similar to S-scale, in that it, too, has claw-style couplers that are incompatible with Kadee-style O-scale couplers and deep-flanged wheels (and O-scale has the issue with their rail being a scale 5 feet wide, not the correct 4' 8-1/2", and that traditional O-scale uses a center third rail to conduct electricity).
+As a side note, lest you think these issues are unique to S-scale only, N-scale used Rapido couplers that are incompatible with the Micro-Trains or Kadee-style couplers, as well as deep-flanged wheels; HO-scale used to have the old horn-hook couplers that are also incompatible with Kadee-style couplers; O-scale is very similar to S-scale, in that it, too, has claw-style couplers that are incompatible with Kadee-style O-scale couplers and deep-flanged wheels.
+Additionally, O-scale has the issue with their rail gauge being five feet wide, not the correct 4' 8-1/2", and they use a center rail to conduct electricity.

 Modeling in narrow-gauge in S-scale is a lot easier than in the smaller scales.
 The engines track better.
-There is more space inside for sound.
+There is more space inside for DCC and sound.
 The details are easier to see.
 P-B-L is the main Sn3 equipment manufacturer.
-Sn2 was manufactured by a company named Train & Trooper, but they closed up shop a number of years ago.
-However, their equipment can still be found on the secondary market.
+Sn2 is primarily supported by Portland Locomotive Works and Train & Trooper.
 Bar Mills, the structure kit manufacturer, has an Sn2 layout in the foyer of their business office, built by the owner Art Fahie and some of his friends.
 There are a few people who model in Sn42 (a.k.a.
 3-1/2' gauge).
 Railmaster Exports is one manufacturer how provide locomotive kits (both steam and diesel).
 These are primarily intended for New Zealand, South Africa, and Canada modeling of 3-1/2'-gauge prototypes.